opiispanen/Viixet/README.md

 ## Installation
 1. Load ZIP or checkout from github
 2. Run the viixet-mysql.sql script to create the database
-    - If you don't use the default mysql port, check out the server/settings.js file for database settings.
+    - Create an environment file .env and follow the provided .env_sample style for DB settings
-3. In the extracted location, run: `npm install` and `npm run server`
+3. In the extracted location, run: `npm install`, `npm run sass`, `npm run build` and `npm run server`
 4. In your browser go to localhost:3000 and the app should be running

 ## Tips